Betrayal

-Through the interviews, I discovered that there had been some inconsistencies in his stories.
-It was clear he was hiding things, so I tried to ask the same questions, multiple times, in different ways to see if I could get to the truth.
+Through the interviews, I discovered some inconsistencies in his stories.
+It was clear he was hiding things, so I tried asking the same questions multiple times in different ways to see if I could get to the truth.

-Many years ago, my father shared that as a young boy, while living in Germany during World War II, that he was raped by 12 men.
+Many years ago, my father shared that as a young boy, while living in Germany during World War II, 12 men raped him.

 4 Comments